Punktum-dk/nsu-service-specification/README.md

 This specification describes the current implementation.

-Printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/nsu-service-specification/blob/master/README.md), using the gitprint service.
+Printable version can be obtained via [this link](https://gitprint.com/Punktum-dk/nsu-service-specification/blob/master/README.md), using the gitprint service.

 <a id="license"></a>
 ## License

-This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.
+This document is copyright by Punktum dk A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a id="document-history"></a>
 ## Document History